darsoohoo/bloc-m4-coding-challenge/README.md

 # bloc-m4-coding-challenge
-This application is used to share your thoughts and post to a public wall.
+Create an application in which a user can post to a wall and read other comments posted on the wall

 ### `npm install`